Cleanliness and log-characteristic cycles for vector bundles with flat connections: Main theorem

 We defer the discussion of its proof to \ref{SS:local-calculation} below.

 We now assume $|\Car(j_*M)| \subseteq |\Car'(M)| $.
-It follows immediately that $\Car(j_*M)$ is restricted within the union of some (finite) set of ($n$-dimensional) varieties.
-In particular, they are either the zero section $[X]$ of $T^*\!X^\log$ or some line bundles over the irreducible components of $D$ (because $\ZCar'(M)$ is so).
-We need only to prove that the multiplicities on these varieties agree.
+It follows immediately that $\Car(j_*M)$ is restricted within the union of some finite set of ($n$-dimensional) varieties, namely, the zero section $[X]$ of $T^*\!X^\log$ and some line bundles over the irreducible components of $D$ (because $\ZCar'(M)$ is so).
+We need only to prove that the multiplicity at each generic point of these varieties agrees.
 In fact, to prove this, we do not even need to assume that $M$ is clean on $X$, i.e., we will prove the following proposition, whose proof will be carried out in \ref{SS:proof-ZCar'<ZCar}.

 \begin{prop} Keep the notation as in Theorem~\ref{T:main-theorem} except that we do \emph{not} assume that $M$ is clean on $X$.
 Then $\ZCar(j_*M) - \ZCar'(M)$ is a non-negative linear combination of cycles in $T^*\!X^\log$ supported on $T^*\!X^\log \times_X W$ for some closed subvariety $W \subseteq D$ of codimension $\geq 1$. \end{prop}